• Templates

 Commanding Position

-First things first, where to put your desk?
+First things first, where should you put your desk?
 In the commanding position.
 This simply means furthest from the door, but facing it diagonally.
 Now you are ready to face whatever comes into your life!

 Green Is Always Good

-Plants are a fantastic addition to any space.
-They emit harmonious energy, and having one close to your computer will combat any negative electromagnetic energy.
+Plants are an excellent addition to any space.
+They emit harmonious energy, and keeping one near your computer will combat any negative electromagnetic energy.
 They also release life-giving oxygen and mop up carbon dioxide, keeping the air around you fresh and clean.
+Plus, they’re pretty to look at.

 Organize & Declutter

 Now, let’s tackle the computer itself.
 Does your desktop look like a random collage of icons?
-You guessed it; that doesn’t help.
+You guessed it; not good.
 Clutter is a big no-no in Feng Shui.

 Take it a step further and use paperless office software like Smallpdf (it works across web, desktop, and mobile, which means you'll have PDF tools wherever, whenever!).
-Using paperless office software won't just help you declutter, but save money, time, space—and the planet.
+Using paperless office software won't just help you declutter; it will also save you money, time, space.
+Ultimately, it also contributes to saving the planet.

 Use our 5 Steps To a Paperless Home Office guide to help you get started.